santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 ## DESCRIPTION

 The `Get-ZipEntry` cmdlet is the main entry point for the `*-ZipEntry` cmdlets in this module.
-It can list zip archive entries from a specified path or input stream.
+It can list zip archive entries from specified paths or input stream.

 ## EXAMPLES